DREAMING IN SUBTITLES

 “What a trooper,” one nurse kept saying.
 “She sure is holding on, isn’t she?”

 “Not going to be here much longer,” the other nurse murmured, her voice a breath so my family wouldn’t hear.
 “Just too stubborn to die.”
-How many tragedies had she seen before she’d made apathy into a shield?
+How many tragedies had she seen to make apathy into a shield?
 I should’ve felt sorry for her, but I couldn’t.
 I’d become the tragedy.

 This agony didn’t hurt like pain should.
 It was an edgeless cavern between soul and skin, pushing pressure, trying to force me free.
 My eyes betrayed me, refusing to open.
 My heart rattled at the cage of my ribs.
 Every beat, every breath, a cadence: